wbergg/trafikverket-bot/README.md

 ## Usage

-To keep track on updates it's recommended to use for example crontab to run the program once every fifth minute.
+To keep track of updates it's recommended to use for example crontab to run the program once every fifth minute.

 ```
 go run trafikverket.go